 - Sub Gate or Try a Hot Runner System – edge gated parts need a secondary separation of the runner from the part.
 Hot runner systems save this same secondary operation and material as they don’t produce a runner meaning less waste and lower material costs.

-- Avoid Thick Walls – one of the main areas to decrease cycle times is to ensure that your wall thickness is fairly constant and does not have any points were the walls thicken greatly.
+- Avoid Thick Walls – one of the main areas to decrease cycle times is to ensure that your wall thickness is fairly constant and does not have any points where the walls thicken greatly.
 Cooling is more than 50% of cycle time and thus thick walls mean long cycle times in order to allow the thicker walls to solidify.

 CASH FLOW –

-If there is anything we have learned from our clients it is that cash flow during the initial stages of a project will most likely determine the its success.
+If there is anything we have learned from our clients it is that cash flow during the initial stages of a project will most likely determine its success.
 We have seen a few very successful methods for ensuring you will have the finances available to launch your product and we are going to list a few of our favorites here:

 - Don’t Forget Sales and Marketing – while design, prototyping, mold making, and parts production are very obvious and tangible costs of a new project, they will not bring cash flow nor will they create income on their own.
 One of the forgotten costs of funding a new project is sales and marketing.
 You will need to create a budget and put in a lot of sweat equity to get your project off the ground.
 Be prepared for this investment and don’t assume your hard work will make up for a lack of a financial budget for marketing your product.
 You will have significant costs in ensuring your parts are unique, and that they are selling.

 - Secure some Outside Investment – one great way to obtain some early cash flow is to present your project to investors.
-Having proof of sales and final iteration prototypes as well all applicable patent documentation will help significantly.
+Having proof of sales and final iteration prototypes as well as all applicable patent documentation will help significantly.
 In addition, have a plan as to how their investment in your product will pay off.
 Any investor will want to know and may even define for you how they will receive a return on their investment.
 Be flexible, but don’t give your business away.
 Know the value of your product and project, not your dream numbers, know the actual value of your business in its current state.
 Have a detailed account of your assets, your expenses, and your budgets for sales and marketing as well as parts production.
 Know your market and the legitimate resale value of your product to a wholesaler and to a retailer, not just the price to the final consumer.